kif01/HubSpot-UI-Extension-Demo/README.md

-# HubSpot CRM Card UI Extension Tutorial
+# HubSpot Custom CRM Card UI Extension Tutorial
  This is an example on using HubSpot CRM custom card feature to extend the UI using Serverless functionality.

 ## Use Case Example & Sample Output